WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 | Can members see how they could contribute? | ☐ | ☐ |
 | Is the purpose broad enough to evolve? | ☐ | ☐ |

-If several answers are "Not yet", go back and refine the previous sections.
+If several answers are **Not yet**, go back and refine the previous sections.

 ---

-## Your output
+# Your output

 You should now have: